Fast Car: Luke Combs version

 American country music artist Luke Combs released a version of the song on his 2023 album Gettin' Old.
-It was sent to American Top 40 and adult contemporary radio as the second single from the album, marking the first time that Combs has had a song sent to contemporary hit radio, as well as the first single that he did not have a hand in writing.
+It was sent to American Top 40 and adult contemporary radio as the second single from the album, marking the first time that Combs has had a song sent to contemporary hit radio, as well as his first single that he did not write or co-write.

-Combs' version uses most of Chapman's original lyrics, including the line "I work in the market as a checkout girl".
+Combs stated "Fast Car" was a personal favorite which he admired from childhood, and called it "one of the best songs of all time".
+His version uses most of Chapman's original lyrics, including the line "I work in the market as a checkout girl".
 Combs' manager Chris Kappy told Billboard magazine, "Luke is a songwriter too and Tracy is one of his favorite artists.
 So his goal was to never change the song.
 His goal was to honor the perfection that it is, and changing the gender never crossed his mind."

 In a July 2023 interview with Billboard, Chapman spoke favorably of Combs and his rendition of "Fast Car", stating: "I never expected to find myself on the country charts, but I'm honored to be there.
 I'm happy for Luke and his success and grateful that new fans have found and embraced 'Fast Car.'"
 According to Billboard, Chapman earned about $500,000 in publishing royalties in the first few months after the release of Combs' version.

 When Combs' version of "Fast Car" hit number one on the Country Airplay chart in July 2023, Chapman became the first black woman to score a country number one with a solo composition.
 At the 57th Annual Country Music Association Awards in November 2023, Chapman notably became the first Black woman or Black songwriter to ever win a CMA Award, winning Song of the Year.
 In February 2024, Chapman performed the song with Combs at the 66th Annual Grammy Awards, in her first televised live performance in nine years.